duniter/duniter/doc/Protocol.md

 #### Definition

-A *certification* in UCP refers to the document *certifying* someone else's identity to consider it as the unique reference to a living individual.
+A *certification* in UCP refers to the document *certifying* that someone else's identity is to consider as the unique reference to a living individual.

 #### Format